platformsh/platformsh-docs/src/configuration/services/solr.md

                 core: mideast_index
 ```

 In this example, the directory `.platform/configsets/solr6` contains the configuration definition for multiple cores.
-There are then two cores created: `na_index` uses the defined configset, but specifically the `.platform/configsets/solr6/english/schema.xml` file, while `mideast_index` is identical except for using the `.platform/configsets/solr6/english/schema.xml` file.
-Note that not all of Solrs core.properties file is available in the `core_properties` key.
+There are then two cores created: `na_index` uses the defined configset, but specifically the `.platform/configsets/solr6/english/schema.xml` file, while `mideast_index` is identical except for using the `.platform/configsets/solr6/arabic/schema.xml` file.
+Note that not all of Solr's core.properties file is available in the `core_properties` key.

 ### Default configuration